 As a junior data scientist, you will work under experienced business developers to solve business-related problems using IBM’s data-driven techniques.
 You will also utilize scientific methods in various business scenarios, prepare data for machine learning modeling, work with analytical algorithms to explain data, and translate data insights into business value.

-Throughout the entire internship, you’ll work under seasoned data scientists in a collaborative environment.
+Throughout the entire IBM data scientist internship, you’ll work under seasoned experts in a collaborative environment.
 These professionals will teach you advanced probability, linear algebra, statistics, data modeling, machine learning, and data preparation.
 You’ll also learn programming languages such as Python, Spark, and Hadoop while working on your presentation and communication skills.

 This program is based in North Carolina, New York, Texas, and California.
-Students are required to have a high school diploma or GED.
+Students applying for the IBM data scientist internship program are required to have a high school diploma or GED.

 Software Engineering Apprenticeship